Higher Education reform package

 Under current funding arrangements for Commonwealth supported students, the Government pays most of the cost of courses and students make a contribution.
 The Government sets the maximum amount of contribution which a student can be charged.

-From 1 January 2016, the Government will no longer specify the maximum contribution amount for students at universities and other higher education institutions and the Commonwealth subsidy paid toward the cost of the course will be reduced.
-Universities and higher education institutions will be able to determine the fees they charge Commonwealth supported students.
+From 1 January 2016, the Government would no longer specify the maximum contribution amount for students at universities and other higher education institutions and the Commonwealth subsidy paid toward the cost of the course would be reduced.
+Universities and higher education institutions would be able to determine the fees they charge Commonwealth supported students.

-Students will continue to be able to defer payment of their student contribution through HECS.
-Higher education graduates will not be required to commence repayment of their HECS debt until their income reaches the minimum repayment threshold which is estimated to be $50,638 in 2016-17.
+Students would continue to be able to defer payment of their student contribution through HECS and higher education graduates would not be required to commence repayment of their HECS debt until their income reaches the minimum repayment threshold which is estimated to be $50,638 in 2016-17.

 I’m already studying – what happens to me?

-Some students who are preserved funding students will continue to receive subsidies and pay tuition fees at existing levels until they finish their study or until 31 December 2020 (whichever comes first).
+Some students who are preserved funding students would continue to receive subsidies and pay tuition fees at existing levels until they finish their study or until 31 December 2020 (whichever comes first).